-If your application does not include sufficient information, it will be returned to you within 5 working days of its receipt.
+If your application doesn't include sufficient information, we will return it to you within 5 working days of its receipt.
 If you lodge the application again with the required information, we treat it as a new application.

 If you or your agent don’t agree with the reasons for returning the application, either of you can formally object, in writing, within 15 working days of receiving the returned application.